TENA’s Guide to Prostate Surgery and Recovery

 What causes post prostate surgery incontinence?

-Post prostate surgery leakage
+Post prostate surgery incontinence

-Many men experience stages of after a prostatectomy, the most common of which is urine leakage.
-During surgery, a tube called a catheter is inserted into the penis to drain urine from the body, which stays in for about seven to ten days.
+Many men experience stages of incontinence after a prostatectomy, the most common of which is urine leakage.
+During prostate surgery, a tube called a catheter is inserted into the urethra to drain urine from the body, which stays in for about seven to ten days.
 Because surgery often damages the nerves around the bladder and urethra, a lot of men find it difficult to control their bladder when the catheter is first removed.

-The severity of incontinence after a prostatectomy differs depending on the individual.
+The severity of after a prostatectomy differs depending on the individual.
 Some men only experience little leaks from pressure put on the bladder when they exercise or sneeze, called stress incontinence, while others may leak larger amounts.

 Similarly, the recovery time from post prostatectomy incontinence also varies.
-While most cases improve after one to six months, some men experience post prostate surgery leakage for a year or longer and others never fully recover.
+While most cases improve after one to six months, some men experience post prostate surgery incontinence for a year or longer and others never fully recover.
 In either case, incontinence pads or pants can help protect against post prostate surgery leakage and help you keep control.

 Radiation cystitis